mtgleeson/tiatesting/README.md

 ## Usage

 ### Running Tia
 Nothing special is needed to execute Tia.
-Confifure Tia for your build automation tool (Maven, Gradle) and then run your tests as you normally would.
-Tia will select the tests to run and then hook into the test runner to capture details of the results. i.e. mvn test/verify. gradle test
+Configure Tia for your build automation tool (Maven, Gradle) and then run your tests as you normally would.
+Tia will select the tests to run and then hook into the test runner to capture details of the results. i.e. mvn test/verify, gradle test.

 ### General Information about the state of Tia
 **Maven, Junit4 and Git**